-Nelson is a cycling place.
+Nelson is a cycling city.
 Cycling is big in Nelson.
-In fact, Nelson has been voted as one of the top mountain biking destinations by visiting international experts.
-But if (like us) you are not into hard-core cycling, there are plenty of easy riding options too.
+In fact, Nelson has been voted one of the top mountain biking destinations by visiting international experts.
+There are mountain bike parks here with shuttle services and trails from easy to extreme.
+However, there are also many relaxing cycling options for those who like to explore the region without endless hills and tight turns.
+If you are not into hard-core cycling, there are plenty of easy riding options.

 Tasman’s Great Taste Trail

-The trail starts at the Nelson iSITE Information Centre in Nelson city and is marked with blue trail markers.
-The off-road trail surface is either firm gravel or sealed (concrete or asphalt) and is wide enough for 2 people to cycle side by side for most of the way.
-The flat sections of trail are suitable for beginners.
-The whole trail is suitable for cyclists and families with some cycling experience.
-A multi-geared hybrid comfort bike is recommended for longer rides.
-E-bikes are also suitable.
+The Great Taste Trail starts at the Nelson iSITE Information Centre in Nelson city and is marked with distinctive blue trail markers.
+A mostly off-road trail, the surface is either firm gravel or sealed (concrete or asphalt).
+It is wide enough for two people to cycle side by side for most of the way.
+Flat sections of trail are suitable for beginners.
+The whole trail is suitable for cyclists and families with cycling experience.
+A multi-geared touring bike is recommended for longer rides.
+E-bikes are also very popular.

-The Dun Mountain Trail is a 43 km loop.
-It officially starts at the Nelson iSITE, though most locals begin a few kilometres away at the popular Codgers Mountain Bike Park.
+The Coppermine Trail is a 43 km loop.
+It officially starts at the Nelson iSITE although most locals begin a few kilometers away at the popular Codgers Mountain Bike Park (38km).
 After leaving Codgers, the trail follows the route of New Zealand’s first railway before emerging into the alpine mineral belt near the summit of Dun Mountain (878m).
-With a summit elevation of 1,129 metres, be prepared for quite an uphill (and downhill) grunt.
-Dun Mountain offers magnificent views of the Bryant Range, Pelorus Valley and Tasman Bay.
-From the summit, the trail descends into the lush Maitai Valley, and takes a river-side trail back down the valley to the city.
+With a summit elevation of 1,129 meters, be prepared for quite an uphill grunt.
+Your efforts will be well rewarded as Dun Mountain offers magnificent views of the Bryant Range, Pelorus Valley and Tasman Bay.
+From the summit, the trail descends into the lush Maitai Valley, and takes a riverside trail back down the valley to the city.
 This is a Grade 3 intermediate to Grade 4 advanced trail.
 Riders should be competent mountain bikers, with good fitness levels, and ride a mountain bike with full suspension.

-For your safety, riders should take the following: mobile (but reception is patchy) food, drink, wet weather gear, puncture kit, pump and basic first aid kit.
-There is also a Great Rides APP available on Google Play and the APP site.
+For your safety, riders should take the following: mobile phone (reception is patchy) food, drink, wet weather gear, puncture kit, pump and basic first aid kit.
+There is also a Great Rides App available on Google Play and the App Store.

 Kaiteriteri Mountain Bike Park

 Kaiteriteri is located one hour by car from Nelson city.
 This small coastal village is one of the most scenic areas in the Nelson/Tasman region, offering gorgeous golden beaches, walking tracks and swimming in crystal clear waters.
-It is also the gateway to the Abel Tasman National Park, with kayaking, water taxis and charters available to access the park, for day trips or longer for walking the trail.
+We love it and It’s also the gateway to the Abel Tasman National Park, with kayaking, water taxis and charters available to access the park, for day trips or longer for walking the trail.

 Old Ghost Trail